kasparsj/videoXTime/README.md

 # videoXTime
-rotate a video in 3D by swapping X/Y axis and time
+Rotate a video in 3D by swapping X/Y axis and time.

 For an example see this experimental video: https://vimeo.com/316148251

+Written in C++ using openFrameworks.